What's Up? (4 Non Blondes song)

-Background and writing
+Background and recording

-The song had its origins well before 4 Non Blondes were formed.
-During the time when the two were struggling musicians in San Francisco, Third Eye Blind frontman Stephan Jenkins recalled sitting in a room with Linda Perry, who worked as a waitress down the street, performing their original compositions to one another.
+The song had its origins well before 4 Non Blondes formed.
+Third Eye Blind frontman Stephan Jenkins recalled sitting in a room with Linda Perry, who worked as a waitress down the street, performing their original compositions to one another when the two were struggling musicians in San Francisco.
 The two played each other early versions of "Semi-Charmed Life" and "What's Up?", both of which would become massive hits for their respective bands.
 It would be decades later that Jenkins realized the songs performed in that private session would sell a combined 17 million records.
 The title does not appear in the song's lyrics, but the phrase "what's going on?" is prominently included in the chorus.

-Perry told Rolling Stone that she heavily disliked the song's production.
-Perry revealed on Behind the Music that she hated David Tickle's reworked version (with different lyrics) intended to be used for their album.
-She had told this to Jimmy Iovine, who agreed, preferring Perry's demo version over Tickle's.
-Tickle's instrumental (over the original vocals) could be heard on Perry's episode of Behind the Music; Tickle's version was never released.
-The final version was recorded in one day after Iovine allowed 4 Non Blondes to re-record Perry's demo version.
-The music video was directed by Morgan Lawley.
-During an interview with Tape Op magazine, Perry said:
+A different version of the song, with lyrics and arrangement reworked by producer David Tickle, was originally recorded at Groove Masters studio as part of 4 Non Blondes' debut album, but Perry hated it so much that she complained to Interscope executives.
+When she was told that the song sounded fine, Perry took matters into her own hands and booked a recording session at The Plant for the band to re-record her original version of the song.
+The song was re-recorded in one day, with the label's co-owner Jimmy Iovine agreeing that he preferred the re-recorded version based on Perry's demo over Tickle's, and establishing Perry's version as the final version of the song.

+During an interview with Tape Op magazine, Perry recalled how the recording went:

-"The producer (David Tickle) had no sense of what the song was.
-I went to the label and said 'This song sucks.
-This is not the song I wrote.'
-I grabbed the band during a break and we went to The Record Plant in Sausalito.
+The producer (David Tickle) had no sense of what the song was.
+I went to the label and said "This song sucks.
+This is not the song I wrote."
+They didn't support me.
+They said it sounded fine.
+I did not agree.
+I grabbed the band during a break and we went to The Record Plant in Sausalito. ...
 I started moving things around.
+The engineer there helped me a lot.
+I would tell him what I wanted, and if he didn't get it I would move the microphone around.
+Then I'd go, "Yes, that's it.
+That's the sound."
+I did that with everything.
+Then we got the tempo, and we got the recording of it, the base of it, done.
+I re-did my acoustics.
 I was in the middle of vocals when David Tickle showed up.
-I was annoyed...we were already done with the frigging song.
-We comped the vocal and mixed it that night....
-That is the version that blew up all over the world.
+I'd laid down three vocals.
+I was annoyed he showed up.
+We were already done with the frigging song.
+We comped the vocal and mixed it that night, and it made mastering the next day.
+That is the version that blew up all over the world. [...]
 I've told the story enough that people know that David Tickle did not produce that song.
-It was me."
+It was me.

+Tickle's instrumental (over the original vocals) could be heard on Perry's episode of Behind the Music; Tickle's version was never released.